 - 1. In regard to the content of mission statements of medical schools: - a.
 STRONGLY ENCOURAGES medical school to recognize and actively promote the social mission of medical education.
 (2011) - b.
 SUPPORTS comparative assessment of medical schools' contribution to the social mission of medical education.
 (2011) - c.
 SUPPORTS the inclusion of and accountability for causes that reflect a: - 1.
 Primacy of teaching to the mission of academic medical centers.
 (2005) - 2.
-Focus on service to the community in.
+Focus on service to the community.
 (2005) - 3.
 Emphasis on developing scientific discovery within its students through, but not limited to, basic and/or clinical science research.
 (2005) - 4..
 Commitment to teaching patient-centered, evidence-based medicine.
 (2005) - 5.
 Commitment to fostering professionalism, academic excellence and humanism.
 (2011) - 6.
 Commitment to physician workforce diversity and eliminating health disparities.
-(2011)

-d.
-ENCOURAGES every medical school to include to include in their mission statement to primary care.
+(2011) - 7.
+Commitment to providing ample opportunities for inter-professional education and collaborations with other health disciplines (e.g. social work, pharmacy, public health, physical/occupational therapy, dentistry and nursing), throughout training.
+(2015) - d.
+ENCOURAGES every medical school to include in their mission statement to primary care.
 (2011)